mnalis/android-wifi-upgrade/README.md

 ## Usage

 * `adb root`

   (make sure you have first set permissions in developer settings root ADB)

 * `adb pull  /data/misc/wifi/wpa_supplicant.conf`

-  or in whatever location it is in your device (maybe */data/wifi/bcm_supp.conf* or */data/misc/wifi/wpa.conf*)
+   (or in whatever location it is in your device - maybe */data/wifi/bcm_supp.conf* or */data/misc/wifi/wpa.conf*)

 * `./convert_wifi.pl < wpa_supplicant.conf  > WifiConfigStore.xml`

-  and check any warnings / error outputed on the screen
+  (and check any warnings / error outputed on the screen)

 * disable WiFi on your phone